 Many people are saying they are organising something at work for the first time.

-A nurse at one West London health centre said people refer to Palestine sometimes around work related issues, but this time they are going to have a Palestine lunch and hopefully sit down and discuss the whole terrible situation.
+A nurse at one West London health centre said people refer to Palestine sometimes around work related issues, but this time they are going to have a Palestine lunch and hopefully sit down and discuss the “whole terrible situation”.

-Staff at various non-unionised workplaces have contacted us saying they are trying to break the silence on Palestine at their work by doing collections for the Disasters Emergency Committee which is running a Middle East humanitarian appeal, doing a bake sale for Palestine or ordering in some Palestinian food at lunchtime.
+Staff at various non-unionised workplaces have contacted us saying they are trying to break the silence on Palestine at their work by doing collections for the Disasters Emergency Committee which is running a Middle East humanitarian appeal, by doing a bake sale for Palestine or ordering in some Palestinian food at lunchtime.

 In many places there are rallies where people can bring groups from their workplace to visit in their lunch breaks or after work.
 Newcastle Trades Council and PSC have a rally of workers and students in Haymarket at noon, which is supported by the Artists Union England, CWU, FBU, NEU, PCS, UCU and Unison.